junghan0611/spacemacs/doc/FAQ.md

 Environment variables or PATH are not set properly
 --------------------------------------------------

-If you use Emacs GUI and don\'t launch if from a terminal then edit the environment variables in the `env` file.
+If you use Emacs GUI and don't launch if from a terminal then edit the environment variables in the `env` file.
 You can open this file with `SPC f e e`.
 More information in the `Environment variables` section of the